mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

-            Creates a new entity for the world for moder: you SHOULD implement a custom constructor which set the bellow values to "good" values For creating entities, use create_new() - it is far more saver and does some internal stuff
+            Creates a new entity for the world for moder: you SHOULD implement a custom constructor which set the bellow values to "good" values For creating entities, use create_new_entity() - it is far more saver and does some internal stuff

             variable self.dimension